hinnet/task-manage/README.md

 Your goal is to implement a CI pipeline for the Task Management System:

-1. **Set Up a CI Workflow:**
-   - Use GitHub Actions to automate your workflow.
-   - The pipeline should run on every push and pull request to the main branch.

-2. **Automate Testing and Linting:**
-   - Configure the pipeline to run backend and frontend tests.
-   - Add a linter step to check code quality.

 > **Tip:** This project uses [npm workspaces](https://docs.npmjs.com/cli/v10/using-npm/workspaces), you can run commands in specific subdirectories by setting the [`working-directory`](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsworking-directory) property in your GitHub Actions job step.
 For example:
    > ```yaml
    > - name: Install dependencies
    >   working-directory: ./backend